fungenomics/HGG-oncohistones/README.md

 # HGG-oncohistones analysis code

-- This is the **public** repository accompanying the HGG-oncohistones manuscript.
+- This is the **public** repository accompanying the study [**K27M in canonical and noncanonical H3 variants occurs in distinct oligodendroglial cell lineages in brain midline gliomas**](https://rdcu.be/c1cqi), Jessa*, Mohammadnia*, Harutyunyan*, ..., Jabado, Kleinman, _Nature Genetics_, 2022
 - Link to repository: https://github.com/fungenomics/HGG-oncohistones and rendered version: https://fungenomics.github.io/HGG-oncohistones/
 - This repository is archived on [Zenodo](https://doi.org/10.5281/zenodo.6647837)
 - This repository contains primarily **code**, with some figure source data, see the [Data availability](https://github.com/fungenomics/HGG-oncohistones#data-availability) section for links to data